 As for this being low carb or keto, you will need to make the “S” tweaks for it to fit.
 It can also be slightly altered to fit a Whole30 round.

 About the Heat

 This green chili tends to have some kick to it.
-This is mild to medium to hot to unbearable depending on the person and their heat level tolerance and based on the additional heat you add (like jalapeños), and which specific green chile peppers you use (example: Hatch chiles tend to be milder than Pueblo chiles; some canned or frozen green chiles may also be spicier than others).
+This is mild to medium to hot to unbearable depending on the person and their heat level tolerance, how much additional heat you add (like jalapeños), and which specific green chile peppers you use (example: Hatch chiles tend to be milder than Pueblo chiles; some canned or frozen green chiles may also be spicier than others).

 If you want this green chili to be even hotter than it might naturally be with just the green chiles, you can amp up the heat by adding a jalapeño or two (with the seeds to make it hotter), or even a habanero pepper.
 Some people really like to cry, have a drippy nose, sweat, and just generally be in pain when they eat it, so if you’re like that, go for all the additional heat options!

 - 3 tablespoons butter, ghee, bacon fat, or fresh lard, divided (do not use butter for Whole30)